 A demultiplexer is a combinational digital logic circuit that assigns one input to one of several output lines.
 It selects one of these output lines depending on the value of its select inputs.
 So a demultiplexer has one input signal, select lines, and multiple output lines.

-Just like we used the select statement when VHDL coding for multiplexers.
-I will reiterate.
+We will proceed just like we did with the select statement in the VHDL coding for multiplexers.

 VHDL code for demultiplexer using dataflow (logic equation) method – 1:2 Demux